ancasimon/pinterest/README.md

 # Foodies Unite

 ## Description
 This project is an exploration into using a Firebase database for user authentication and data management.
-It is a site similar to a much simplified vesion of Pinterest, and it includes meal recommendations for various places around the US and the world.
-Instructions can be found [here](https://github.com/nss-nightclass-projects/exercise-vault/blob/master/FIREBASE_pinterest.md).
+It is a site similar to a much simplified version of Pinterest, and it includes meal recommendations for various places around the US and the world.
+Project instructions can be found [here](https://github.com/nss-nightclass-projects/exercise-vault/blob/master/FIREBASE_pinterest.md).

 ## Background
 This project has taught me so much - probably more than any of the projects I have embarked on so far at NSS.
-From making Promises and learning how to explain the story of such Axios calls to really grasping the relationship between the code in different component and data folders, to using Firebase, learning how to debug with a whole new level of complexity and attention to detail, and so much more - it has been so exciting to delve in at the beginning of each phase of this project and slowly emerge with new knowledge, tips, and tricks each time.
+From starting to use Firebase for data management, Google authentication, and deployment, to making Promises and learning how to explain the story of such Axios calls to really grasping the relationship between the code in different component and data folders, learning how to debug with a whole new level of complexity and attention to detail, the nuances and getting and setting data and accessing properties of the data returned from Firebase, better understanding the relationship between different data collections through ERDs, and so much more - it has been so exciting to delve in at the beginning of each phase of this project and slowly emerge with new knowledge, tips, and tricks each time.

 One of the topics I love to follow on social media is food-related news and recipes.
 Depending on how you define a foodie, I might or might not fall into that category.
 No, I may have not tried the latest novel restaurants in town.
 But I do love my CSA box and trying out new recipes from all over the world.
 Food tours have become a staple when I visit new destinations.
 And I'd be lying if I didn't admit that I love my book club equally for the books we read and the book-themed dinners we plan for our get-togethers!
 Hence, my decision to make memorable dining experiences the theme for this project.